bigabdoul/pyfileutil/README.md

 # pyfileutil
 A Python file utility for the creation, copying, deletion, moving, and opening of a single file, and aid in the creation of IOTextWrapper objects.

 ## Inspired by the .NET Framework

 Inspired by the .NET Framework's System.IO.File static class, this Python module provides a class with static methods for the creation, copying, deletion, moving, and opening of a single file, and aids in the creation of IOTextWrapper objects.

-Furthermore, it provides more utility methods for enumerating files in directories, and transforming the contents of files to Python dictionaries.
+Furthermore, it provides more utility methods for enumerating files in directories and transforming the contents of files to Python dictionaries.

-## An object-oriented approach for file management
+## An object-oriented approach to file management

-The aim of the `fileutil` module was to adopt an object-oriented approach to file management within Python and further leverage the `open` function by eliminating the use of literal open modes.
+The `fileutil` module aims to adopt an object-oriented approach to file management within Python and further leverage the open function by eliminating the use of literal open modes.

 ## The File class

-It contains 19 public static methods, and one "private" static helper method to ensure internal constraints' enforcement.
+It contains 19 public static methods and one "private" static helper method to ensure internal constraints' enforcement.

 ### Static Methods